fingerskier/manthra/README.md

 Journalism is printing what someone else doesn't want printed;
 everything else is just public relations.
   George Orwell

 Clarity is confidence.

-Luck was just a joke-
-turns out good luck was just bad luck with it's hair combed.
+It turns out good luck was just bad luck with it's hair combed.

 It is a mistake to push a man to violence-